sharetribe/flex-docs/src/docs/tutorial/customize-amenities-filter/index.md

 ];
 ```

-After you have saved the file, you should see the following options in
+After you have saved the file, you should see the following options on
 the search page:

 ![Amenities filter with CottageDays content](./updated-amenities-filter.png)